Table-based Quantifier Elimination: Validation

-The grounding of an assertion is delayed until needed, i.e., until the \texttt{(check-} \texttt{sat)} (or \texttt{(x-ground)}) command is issued.
 The result of grounding is a regular SMT-LIB script that can be submitted to any SMT-LIB compliant solver.
 For convenience, the xmt-lib program can also execute the script using an embedded Z3 solver.
 It can also show the SQL statements used for grounding for debugging purposes.
 A demo version is available online.\footnote{https://pcarbonn.github.io/XMT-IDE}

 The grounding is performed using a relational database management system (RDBMS) called SQLite.
 SQLite is a popular RDBMS that can be easily embedded in other programs.
 It has a sophisticated query planner and optimizer\footnote{https://sqlite.org/optoverview.html}.
 It has a comprehensive test suite that helps ensure its reliability.
 The grounder uses its support of custom functions, including custom aggregation functions.